brownrl/ecl_mcp/TOOLS.md

 - Proper font, size, line-height, and spacing
 - Follows ECL design system exactly
 - Includes responsive typography

+**⚠️ WARNING:** ECL typography utilities use the `font` CSS shorthand which only sets size/weight/line-height.
+They **do NOT include font-family**.
+You still need Approach 1 or 2!

 **Available Classes:**
 - Headings: `ecl-u-type-heading-1` through `ecl-u-type-heading-6`